Dokespike/PyPlayer/README.md

 # 10 year update!
 Hello all zero users of this software, turns out the python2.7 vs python3 thing happened.
 Needless to say this does not run and the dependencies I list below no longer exist on apt.
-I would love to fix this but I clearly had _no_idea_ what I was doing a decade ago.
-Maybe i'll decipher this pizzle of a codebase at some point as it was my first real project I had ever done.
+I would love to fix this but I clearly had _no idea_ what I was doing a decade ago.
+Maybe i'll decipher this puzzle of a codebase at some point as it was my first real project I had ever done.

 Dependences to install: